alexmrbarreira/hydro_effects_lensing_data_statistics/README.md

 - Barreira et al 2020, https://arxiv.org/abs/1904.02070

-The calculation of the 3- and 4-point functions uses the formalism of the [Response Approach to Perturbation Theory](https://arxiv.org/abs/1703.09212).
+The calculation of the 3- and 4-point functions uses the formalism of the [Response Approach to Perturbation Theory](https://arxiv.org/abs/1703.09212), and the baryonic effects are according to the IllustrisTNG galaxy formation model.

 Crucial to this calculation was the development, for the first time, of Separate Universe N-body hydrodynamical simulations of galaxy formation to measure the response function $G_1$.